pahud/amazon-eks-workshop/README.md

 # amazon-eks-workshop
+Amazon EKS workshop walkthrough repository.

-This is a repository of Amazon EKS workshop.
+This is a collection of Amazon EKS popular topics and assets aimed to help you successfully build your Amazon EKS workload.